jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_height_mal_SITAR/Readme.md

-# Analysis of male height using the SITAR model
+# Analysis of male height using the SITAR model (Appendix F.4)

 <br/>
 Steps to reproduce the analysis: